kp7742/UE4Dumper/README.md

     - 2) Improved String Dumping Output
     - 3) Fixed Verbose Output Not Showing while String Dumping
     - 4) General Improvements to SDK Dumping
+- v0.20:
+    - 1) Merged code from private repo
+    - 2) Few more improvements to SDK Dumping
+    - 3) Added Option to use pointer decryption
+    - 4) Added Support for PUBG New State Mobile
+    - 5) Added GWorld and GName Workaround for PUBGM Series
+    - 6) Offsets are not upto date with latest game versions so please update them yourself
+    - 7) And in the end, this is probably last and final update of UE4Dumper

 ## Features
 - No need of Ptrace